-Festivals of Telangana state describe the Telangana culture and interest of Different Religions.
+Festivals of Telangana state describe the Telangana culture and interest in Different Religions.
 We know that India is mixed with different Religions, Castes, and languages.
 In Telangana, different religious festivals are conducted by Telangana Government which gives equal importance to All Religious Festivals.

 List of Festivals Of Telangana State:

 1. Sammakka Saralamma Jathara (Medaram):

 Did you know that the Sammakka Saralamma Jathara is the second largest tribal festival around the world celebrated every two years and it takes place in a village called Medaram district located in Telangana State?